kubernetes/enhancements/keps/sig-scheduling/20190311-resource_bin_packing_priority_function.md

 ### Goals

-- Schedule Jobs using BestFit Policy using RequestedToCapacityRatio Priority Function for extended Resources
+- Schedule Pods using BestFit Policy using RequestedToCapacityRatio Priority Function for extended Resources
 - Reduce Fragmentation of scarce resources on the Cluster

 ### Non-Goals